This article contains best practices for enabling your managers with their engagement data and includes the following sections:

 You should follow the same process with each authority layer as you give them access to their data.

-This strategic adoption down the organization ensures that not only do people understand how to use their engagement data, but they believe in it and trust that it will work to make change on their teams.
+This strategic adoption down the organization ensures that not only do people understand how to use their engagement data, but they believe in it and trust that it will work to make changes in their teams.

 As always, let us know if you have any other questions.
 We’re here to help.
 Email our Support Team at email@example.com.